 1. Know who you’re doing business with

-Call our office (1.888.564.9963) to see if the business has ever received consumer complaints or has faced an enforcement action from our office (these can include compliance orders, administrative penalties, direct sales prohibition orders and more).
+Check out our webiste to see if the business has ever received consumer complaints or has faced an enforcement action from our office (these can include compliance orders, administrative penalties, direct sales prohibition orders and more).
 Also check with your local Better Business Bureau to read reviews and complaints about the company.
 Don’t forget it’s always OK to ask the contractor to leave a number for you to call when you’ve completed your research and are ready to make a decision.

 2. Don’t feel pressured